 When you register online with Everbrite, you receive the convenience of signing up, paying online instantly and confirming your registration and receiving additional customer service.
 Online registration will make registering fast, fun and easy, and you will receive a confirmation e-mail within a minute or so.
 You can also forward information about the event to other participants.
 Training tools are provided to help you reach your performance goals using an established training program or designing a program based on the event.
-There is a nominal fee to use this service.
+There is no fee to use this service.

 Can I register the day of the ride?

 Yes, the Registration area will be open beginning at 6:30 a.m. and will end at 1:00 p.m.
 If you wish to avoid the lines, we encourage you to pre-register.
 You can also save money by pre-registering.
 Online registration will be open through the day of the event, so it can be used at any time.

 What do I do once I arrive for the Century?